itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 Re-ask the Do Now question: Who is smarter, a human or a computer?

-Students should then be broken up into groups of 3-4 to form their own opinions for 2-3 minutes.

-Teacher should regroup whole class after groups have had a chance to speak.
-“So what does everyone think?
-Who is smarter?”
 At this time a small debate should stir up in the class.
 Teacher should direct conversation to end with a claim that resembles the idea of “Computers are better at some stuff, but they can’t think for themselves.”

 ### Guided Practice (“We Do”)